[Updated on 14 April 2018 with additional details related to Michael Cohen, the personal lawyer of Donald Trump.]

 Below is a key to the persons and entities named in the Senate inquiries with links to more detailed information.
 (SeeSenate Judiciary letters to Paul Manafort below) These are arranged by subject matter, though many characters overlap.Continue reading “Who Are These Russians?”→

 The New York Times articles implicating Donald Trump, Jr, Paul Manafort and Jared Kushner in what looks like collusion with Russia corroborate the very first entry in the Christopher Steele dossier and give a possible identity to one of his unnamed sources.

-In its first bombshell report, the Times verified three crucial points from the memos prepared by Steele, a former official with Britain’s M-16 spy agency:
+In its first bombshell report, the Times verified three crucial points from the memos prepared by Steele, a former intelligence officer with Britain’s M-16 spy agency: